skip to content

 Research

-I am a specialist on the anthropology of class, labour and corruption, and have conducted ethnographic fieldwork in urban India among industrial workers, trade unionists and entrepreneurs.
+I am a specialist on the anthropology of class, labour, corruption and race, and have conducted ethnographic fieldwork in urban India among industrial workers, trade unionists and entrepreneurs.

 In 2016 I published my first book Criminal Capital: Violence, Corruption and Class in Industrial India,which considered how changing employment regimes relate to criminality in corporations and political institutions.
 Since then, my published work has explored a range of issues related to precarity, marginality, work, exchange, criminality, race, and anthropological theory.